Student Research Projects

 al. 2004 and also below), Peter assisted me with survey

-survey, a survey of the Galactic plane for pulsars being using
+survey of the Galactic plane for pulsars being using done with the

 Sarah Burke (Haverford '06), Peter Forshay (Haverford '05), Nathaniel Grabman (Haverford '07), and Megan Roscioli (Haverford '05)